Where Our Power Comes From

 CleanPowerSF is San Francisco’s local, clean energy provider.
 We source power that is clean, reliable, and affordable for more than 380,000 customers.

 Our energy comes from a variety of resources mostly right here in California.
-The majority of our power is hydroelectric and solar, followed by geothermal and wind.
+The majority of our power is solar, wind, geothermal and hydroelectric power.

-To date, we have committed to sourcing energy from more than 600 megawatts of brand new solar, wind and geothermal projects.
-This is enough energy to power more than 500,000 average San Francisco homes.
+To date, we have committed to sourcing energy from more than 600 megawatts of brand new solar, wind and geothermal projects, and over 300 megawatts in new battery storage.
 As a CleanPowerSF customer, you are helping to support the construction of these new projects and California’s transition to a clean energy future.

 Learn more about CleanPowerSF’s energy sources below.